mada748/MinimalBrowser/README.md

 # MinimalBrowser
-a minimal browser for minimalist people
+a nonish chromium minial browser
 ## How to install
 ### Clone the repo
 frist you have to clone this repository bt doing